Episode 9: Homesick

 “It takes more than sunshine, soil, and rain to make a flower grow.”

-In her speech to the JFAB Board, Alessandra compared herself to a flower, a flower that needed more to thrive than the humble sun and soil and rain of Looser Island.
-She detailed her plans to shuck off the familiar and mundane, travel someplace wild and remote and untamed, meet eccentric and perhaps even dangerous people, and never return.
-She wanted, she said, to “shake the dust of this crummy little town,” hoping the reference to the Frank Capra movie was not lost on the Board.
-Looser Island, she told the Board members, was too tame for her wildflower soul.
-“Because it takes more than sunshine, soil, and rain to make a flower grow,” she repeated, and then she sat down to anemic applause.
+In her speech to the JFAB, Alessandra compares herself to a flower, a flower that needs more to thrive than the humble sun and soil and rain of Looser Island.
+She details her plans to shuck off the familiar and mundane, travel someplace wild and remote and untamed, meet eccentric and perhaps even dangerous people, and never return.
+She wants, she says, to “shake the dust of this crummy little town,” hoping the reference to the Frank Capra movie will not be lost on the Board.

 Alessandra is an Italian version of Alexandra, a name that means Defender of Mankind.